4 people x 4 totally different Industries = WOW

 How to create alignment?

-According to Mladen it’s all about creating autonomy in the organization to align what’s needed.
-I believed this to be quite interesting since there has been a recent trend of black and white thinking about engagement, teamwork and having meetings about almost everything in the organization.
-Mladen viewpoint was; Don’t, give people space to work and be creative.
+According to Mladen it's all about creating autonomy in the organisation to align what's needed.
+I believed this to be quite interesting since there has been a recent trend of black and white thinking about engagement, teamwork and having meetings about almost everything in the organisation.
+Mladen viewpoint was; Don't, give people space to work and be creative.
 One key, he said, is about culture.
 Having the culture needed and the main process to achieve that is to hire, fire and promote people.

 "The Volvo Group journey - from a control-driven culture to a trust-driven culture."

-Peter described the Volvo Group journey –from a control-driven culture to a trust-driven culture.
+Peter described the Volvo Group journey -from a control-driven culture to a trust-driven culture.
 The trick is to balance traditional ways of working with new ways of thinking.
-It seemed to me they have a full blown large-scale organizational change going on.
+It seemed to me they have a full blown large-scale organisational change going on.
 And a radical change at that!
 Is that even achievable keeping the same staff, I wondered to myself?
-He then asked a rhetoric question, if it’s possible to train people to needed new behaviors?
+He then asked a rhetoric question, if it's possible to train people to needed new behaviours?
 Well, what do you think?

 "She now has a clear stand on if service skills can be trained.
 They cannot.
 Either you have it, or you don't.
 It's about being passionate in serving others, letting go of your ego and how to lead from the heart."